flemm0/PM566_project/README.md

 High average sugar consumption can be seen to come from food sources such as vending machines and convenience stores, likely due to the sale of sugar-sweetened beverages.
-High saturated fatty acid consumption can be seen to come from food sources such as fish (due to naturally occurring omega fatty acids in fish) as well as fast food restaurants and recreational facilities.
+High saturated fatty acid consumption can be seen to come from food sources such as fish (likely due to naturally occurring omega fatty acids in fish) as well as fast food restaurants and recreational facilities.